 Want to know the secret to a delicious chocolate muffin?
 Grated fresh zucchini!
 It’s a surprising ingredient but it makes the muffins super moist and tasty.
-This recipe makes 24 muffins and are great for freezing.
-You can also make 2 small chocolate zucchini loafs, but my family prefers the muffins.
+This recipe makes 24 muffins and is great for freezing.
+You can also make 2 small chocolate zucchini loaves, but my family prefers the muffins.
 If you do make the chocolate zucchini loaf, keep in mind it takes longer to bake but I’ll share that information below.
-I’ve made both many times but lately it’s been all about the handheld food and muffins in my house.
+I’ve made both many times but lately, it’s been all about the handheld food and muffins in my house.

 What are they:

 A chocolate zucchini muffin is fantastic for picky toddlers but great for all family members.
 These are also great to make ahead of a playdate and are excellent for freezing.
 Although there are a lot of ingredients needed for the recipe, you don’t need any kitchen appliances which makes cleanup a breeze.
 Just get 2 mixing bowls and a fork to combine the batter.
 Let’s get started.

 What you’ll need:

 - Zucchini – washed well and grated finely no need to peel the skin, the nutrients in the zucchini skin are a welcome addition.
 You will need about 2 large zucchinis or 3 medium sizes to make 3 packed cups for the recipe.
 The grated zucchini will produce a lot of juice, do not throw this out, you will add all the zucchini and the juice to your wet ingredients.

 - Dry ingredients – oat flour and whole wheat flour.
 I’ve made this recipe with many flour variations, but I truly like this combo.
 If you don’t have whole wheat flour on hand you can use all-purpose flour, but I like the fiber elements of both oat and whole wheat flour.
 Additional dry ingredients to the flour are baking soda and baking powder to help the muffins rise.